Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

 \begin{lemma} Let $G$ be an interval graph.
-Let $\mathtt{F} \in \mathcal{F}$ be any forbidden structure.
-If $G$ contains $\mathtt{F}$ as an induced subgraph, then $G$ is not an Exactly Hittable Interval Graph. \end{lemma} \begin{proof} Our proof is by contradiction.
-Let $H'$ be any exactly hittable interval representation of $G$.
-Let $P$ be an induced path of length $k$ in $G$ that has an independent set of at least $k+3$ vertices in its neighbourhood.
+Let $F \in \mathcal{F}$ be any forbidden structure.
+If $G$ contains $F$ as an induced subgraph, then $G$ is not an Exactly Hittable Interval Graph. \end{lemma} \begin{proof} Our proof is by contradiction.
+Let $H'$ be any exactly hittable interval representation of $G$ and let $G$ contain $F\in \mathcal{F}$ as an induced subgraph.
+Let $F$ contain $P$, an induced path of length $k$ in $G$ that has an independent set of at least $k+3$ vertices in its neighbourhood.
 Let $S$ be an exact hitting set of $H'$.
 Recall that $\mathcal{I}(P)$ denotes the set of intervals in $H'$ corresponding to vertices in path $P$.
-By our assumption that $G$ contains $\mathtt{F}$, the number of intervals in $\mathcal{I}(X_{N(P)})$ is at least $k+3$.
+By our assumption that $G$ contains $F$, the number of intervals in $\mathcal{I}(X_{N(P)})$ is at least $k+3$.
 Hence $|\mathcal{I}(X_{N(P)}) \cap S| \geq k+3$.
-Since $X_{N(P)}$ is an independent set, there can be at most two intervals in $\mathcal{I}(X_{N(P)})$ that have their endpoints outside the union of intervals in $\mathcal{I}(P)$ - one on either side of $P$.
+Since $X_{N(P)}$ is an independent set, there can be at most two intervals in $\mathcal{I}(X_{N(P)})$ that have at least one endpoint each outside the union of intervals in $\mathcal{I}(P)$ - one on either side of $P$.
 Therefore, even if these two intervals in $\mathcal{I}(X_{N(P)})$ are hit outside the intervals in $\mathcal{I}(P)$ at either ends, the remaining $k+1$ independent intervals have to be hit inside the union of intervals in $\mathcal{I}(P)$.
 Hence $|\mathcal{I}(P) \cap S| \geq k+1$.
 But there are only $k$ intervals inside $\mathcal{I}(P)$.
 Therefore, by the pigeonhole principle, at least one interval among the intervals in $\mathcal{I}(P)$ has to be hit more than once.
 Thus $S$ cannot be an exact hitting set of $H'$.
 We have arrived at a contradiction to the assumption that $H'$ is exactly hittable.
 Since we started with an arbitrary exactly hittable representation and arrived at a contradiction, we conclude that $G$ is not exactly hittable. \end{proof}